 Current pool of benefits (reflective of approximate amount available for claim)

-If inflation applies, also include the projected pool of benefits to age 100
+If inflation applies, also include the projected pool of benefits five and fifteen years into the future.

 Support Personal Needs Decision Making:

 Reduced benefit options should only be listed for what is available to the policy holder.